Tuning your subs

 First, set your speaker level

 Keep in mind, distortion is the enemy: it destroys speakers, subs, and eardrums.
 Distortion sounds like crackling, flapping, crunching, or hissing that interferes with the distinct sound of a musical instrument.
-If your full-range car speakers are run by an amplifier, it is crucial that that amp's gain is properly set to prevent distortion.
+If you power your full-range car speakers with an amplifier, it is crucial that the amp's gain is properly set to prevent distortion.
+[Need an amplifier?
+See our full selection.]

 With the amp gain set low, play some music and turn up your receiver's volume until you hear the music distorting; then back off the volume until the music sounds clean again.
 Note or mark where the receiver's volume is.
 This setting is the maximum volume your receiver can go to and still play cleanly.